DDVV-type inequality for skew-symmetric matrices and Simons-type inequality for Riemannian submersions: Introduction

 Then we say that $\mathscr{H}$ satisfies the \emph{Yang-Mills} condition if, for any vertical vector $U$ and any horizontal vector $X$, we have

 where the bracket $\langle\cdot,\cdot\rangle$ denotes the metric of $M$ and also its induced metric on tensors.
 As pointed out in \cite{Be}, this condition depends only on $\mathscr{H}$ and the metric of $B$ and not on the family of metrics on the fibres.
-By properties of $T$ and $A$, it is not hard to verify that when the fibres are totally geodesic, \emph{i.e.}, $T=0$, this condition is equivalent to which is one of the three sufficient and necessary conditions for $M$ to be Einstein in this case.
-To be coherent with that in \cite{Be}, we define the square norm of $A$ by
+When the fibres are totally geodesic, \emph{i.e.}, $T=0$, this condition is equivalent to And in this case, it is one of the three sufficient and necessary conditions for $M$ to be Einstein (see (\ref{ricci-curv})).
+Furthermore, motivated by the equation (\ref{einsteinM}), we can also regard this condition as a dual of the minimality condition, or its first derivative, for a submanifold in a sphere.
+A natural interaction between Yang-Mills connections and minimal submanifolds has been investigated by Tian \cite{Tian}.